mtempleheald/rust-wasm/README.md

 A project for me to get to grips with Rust and Web Assembly.
 I dabbled a while back, before wasm-pack but time got away from me.
-Not sure what this will end up being, likely one of:
+Not sure what this will end up being, likely one of (or a combination of):
 - a small, probably 2D game
-- seeing what a boring enterprise web app could be if made more "gamey"
+- seeing what a boring enterprise web app could be without JS [e.g.](https://blog.logrocket.com/the-current-state-of-rust-web-frameworks/)
+- a fractal generator on a 2D canvas

 I know it isn't the official WASM line but I really am interested in a world without JavaScript, or any runtime errors.
 Svelte and Elm also interest me, but could wasm be the silver bullet?